DrorHarari/run/README.md

 Runner for Windows
 ==================

-This program lets a Windows user easily run programs wherever they are on the disk.
+This program (RUN) lets a Windows user easily run programs wherever they are on the disk.
 The program requires a local installation of the awesome VoidTools program Everything Search - that program is available for free download at http://www.voidtools.com/download.php

+For those of you who occasionally need to use the command line or who need to run program specifying command line options, there is a common annoyance that in many cases, the program is not on the system path so we need to open a command box, locate the program, change directory to where it is (or add it to the path) and only then we can run it.
+RUN eliminates this annoyance with EverythingSearch's magic.

 Usage
 -----